The Copperhead snake is a member of the pit viper family.

 Since their discovery, owners have loved this species because of their unconventional markings and venomous nature.

 Although a Copperhead’s bite is venomous, it is rarely fatal to humans because their venom is classified as mild.
-For this reason, many experienced owners look to purchase this species as their first venomous pet.
+For this reason, many experienced owners look to purchase this species as their first venomous snake.

 They are not the best pet for first time snake owners.